IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

+---
-Submission to the Joint Venture on Family and Sexual Violence
+title: Submission to the Joint Venture on Family and Sexual Violence
+description: "My Submisisn to the New Zealand Goverment's consultion on Family and Sexual Violence."
+---

 > “We must do things differently – we must transform the system”